-We replicate all biological cells for our products internally and utilize a single manufacturing site to manufacture our clinical product candidates.
-Any disruption in the operations of our manufacturing facility would have a significant negative impact on our ability to manufacture products for clinical testing and would result in increased costs and losses.
+We replicate all biological cells for clinical trials of our product candidates internally and utilize a single manufacturing site to manufacture our clinical product candidates other than our Ebola vaccine product candidate.
+Any disruption in the operations of our manufacturing facility would have a significant negative impact on our ability to manufacture product candidates for clinical testing and would result in increased costs and losses.

-We have thus far elected to replicate all biological cells for our products internally using a complex process.
+We have thus far elected to replicate all biological cells for our product candidates other than our Ebola vaccine product candidate for clinical testing internally using a complex process.
 The disruption of our operations could result in manufacturing delays due to the inability to purchase the cell lines from outside sources.
-We have only one manufacturing facility in which we can manufacture clinical products.
+We have only one manufacturing facility in which we can manufacture clinical product candidates.
 In the event of a physical catastrophe at our manufacturing or laboratory facilities, we could experience costly delays in reestablishing manufacturing capacity, due to a lack of redundancy in manufacturing capability.

 Our current manufacturing facility contains highly specialized equipment and utilizes complicated production processes developed over a number of years, which would be difficult, time-consuming and costly to duplicate or may be impossible to duplicate.
-Any prolonged disruption in the operations of our manufacturing facility would have a significant negative impact on our ability to manufacture products for clinical testing on our own and would cause us to seek additional third-party manufacturing contracts, thereby increasing our development costs.
+Any prolonged disruption in the operations of our manufacturing facility would have a significant negative impact on our ability to manufacture product candidates for clinical testing on our own and would cause us to seek additional third-party manufacturing contracts, thereby increasing our development costs.
 We may suffer losses as a result of business interruptions that exceed the coverage available under our insurance policies or any losses may be excluded under our insurance policies.
-Certain events, such as natural disasters, fire, political disturbances, sabotage or business accidents, which could impact our current or future facilities, could have a significant negative impact on our operations by disrupting our product development efforts until such time as we are able to repair our facility or put in place third-party contract manufacturers to assume this manufacturing role.
+Certain events, such as natural disasters, fire, political disturbances, sabotage or business accidents, which could impact our current or future facilities, could have a significant negative impact on our operations by disrupting our product development efforts until such time as we are able to repair our facility or put in place third-party contract manufacturing role.

 We have experienced bacterial and mycoplasm contaminations in lots produced at our facilities, and we destroyed the contaminated lots and certain overlapping lots.
-We may experience additional contaminated lots at our facilities, and we will destroy any contaminated lots that we detect, which could result in significant delay or additional expense in our operations.
+We may experience additional contaminated lots at our facilities, and we will destroy any contaminated lots that we detect, which could result in significant delay in our ability to produce material for clinical trials, or if approved, products for commercial sale or additional expense in our operations.